earthly/website/blog/_posts/2021-09-30-awk-examples.md

 >
 > Reddit User [BufferUnderpants](https://www.reddit.com/r/programming/comments/pank18/comment/ha6hzg0/?utm_source=reddit&utm_medium=web2x&context=3)

-I have a confession to make : I don't know how to use Awk.
+I have a confession to make: I don't know how to use Awk.
 Or at least I didn't know how to use it before I started writing this article.
 I would hear people mention AWK and how often they used it, and I was pretty certain I was missing out on some minor superpower.

 Like this little off hand comment by [Bryan Cantrill](https://www.youtube.com/watch?v=2wZ1pCpJUIM):